p4p4/soft-error-tools/readme.md

                  written as text-file to that location, otherwise it is printed to stdout.
   -b BACKEND, --backend=BACKEND
-                 The back-end to be used for detecting vulnerabilites.
+                 The back-end to be used for detecting vulnerabilities.
                  Different back-ends implement different algorithms.
                  The following back-ends are available:
                  sim:  The simulation-bases analysis